FuelLabs/sway-libs/libs/strings/string/README.md

 ## Known Issues

-Until https://github.com/FuelLabs/sway/issues/4158 is resolved, developers must directly access the underlying `Bytes` type to make modifications to the `String` type.

 It is important to note that unlike Rust's `String`, this `String` library does **not** guarantee a valid UTF-8 string.
-The `String` currently behaves only as a `vec` and does not perform any validation.
+The `String` currently behaves only as a sequence of bytes and does not perform any validation.
 This intended to be supported in the future with the introduction of [`char`](https://github.com/FuelLabs/sway/issues/2937) to the Sway language.

 # Using the Library